 I have mixed feelings due to the sheerness and product size.
 I do think the sheerness was to be expected based on the product description as “seamless, sheer and buildable.”
 As one who finds that many blushes are easy to overdo – these are a nice change as they really give a natural look.
 For the face swatches above I had to layer at least 2 layers of product to get them to show up, and with some layering they do.
 I really like that on the Glossier website they show video application of all the colors on three skintones: light, medium and deep and you can see that they do indeed show up on darker skintones even though they are on the sheer side.
 I think all the colors are wearable and versatile – Haze is the only one I wasn’t crazy about because it gives a stained flush that I found a bit hard to blend.

 Product size of these is really tiny – after just a few uses a significant portion of the tube was used up.
 The good thing is that they will be easy to use up before they go bad or dry up (I find some tube cream products are prone to drying up).
-At $18 each for the size I feel like they are a little overpriced but they are running a promo for two for $30 with code 2BLUSH (which I used).

 Pros are that these are indeed very natural and seamless.
 They blend nicely on the skin even on top of a powdered face.
 I had some concerns that the gel formula might cause my base to come off or that it might look streaky on top – I am happy to report that it blended well.
 I also like that there’s no detectable scent, they caused zero irritation or clogging, they are shimmer-free but don’t look flat.
 They have a youthful natural vibe to them that makes me feel like they’d be suitable for a wide range of ages.
 If you’re shopping for teens who are just starting to get into makeup but want something natural this is a great option.
 If these had been around in the early 2000’s I could see my college-age self wearing these.
 I’m in my mid-30s now and can see myself wearing them on a regular basis for an effortless natural look.
 I think anyone who wants a very natural blush will like these.